kyphan38/web/assets/docs/growth/aws/fundamentals - tech/4_networking.md

 - IP uses source and destination IP addresses for communication
 - IP packets may be delivered out of order

-### Layer 4 - Transport - Segment - Continue here 0033
+### Layer 4 - Transport - Segment - Continue Here 0033

 Problems